LuchaComics/comicscantina-django/docs/manual/tech_ops/qa.md

   sysctl kern.conftxt | grep ident

   Note:
   i.
-You should see "ident WEBAPP"
+You should see "ident COMICSCANTINA"
   ```

-### Security
+### (e) Security
-#### (A) SSH Banners
+#### (i) SSH Banners
 1. Update MOTD
   ```
   cat > /etc/motd

   - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 WARNING: Unauthorized access to this system is forbidden and will be prosecuted by law.
 By accessing this system, you agree that your actions may be be monitored if unauthorized usage is suspected.
   - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
   ```